oxfordroadmap/oxon8/content/project/prj-VISCEADs/index.en.md

 </div>

 The prototype of the visCEADs project showcases one way to extract insights from both the CO2 emission inventory and the input-output table data of 42 industrial sectors and 31 provinces and cities in China.
-Conceptually, it combines social network analysis and the 3B framework (backbone, baselines, and benchmarks) to build the core visualization module for  [“dual-carbon management digital platforms”](https://www.isc.org.cn//profile//2023/06/13/60cbc996-47cc-45be-bf0d-06053fbe57de.pdf) or other similar smart digital platforms using similar datasets.
+Conceptually, it combines social network analysis and the 3B framework (backbone, baselines, and benchmarks) to build the core /visualization/prj-VisCEADs module for  [“dual-carbon management digital platforms”](https://www.isc.org.cn//profile//2023/06/13/60cbc996-47cc-45be-bf0d-06053fbe57de.pdf) or other similar smart digital platforms using similar datasets.

-As shown below, the visualization outcomes are interactive!
-You can also [click on this for full-screen experience](visualization/index.en.html).
+As shown below, the /visualization/prj-VisCEADs outcomes are interactive!
+You can also [click on this for full-screen experience](/visualization/prj-VisCEADs/index.en.html).

-<iframe class = "info-vis" src="visualization/index.en.html" width="100%" style="border:none;"></iframe>
+<iframe class = "info-vis" src="/visualization/prj-VisCEADs/index.en.html" width="100%" style="border:none;"></iframe>

 ### Progress and Timeline